flusio/Webubbub/README.md

 ## Contributing

 At the moment, Webubbub is a personal project of [Marien Fressinaud](https://marienfressinaud.fr/).
 It was built to learn WebSub protocol and improve my PHP level.
-Its direction is not clear yet and so the code or the architecture might largely evolve in few days.
-By consequence, I would not recommend to open pull requests.
+I continue to maintain the project by updating the dependencies and applying security patches (if any), but I don't actively add new features for now.

-However, if you have any question or suggestion, feel free [to open a ticket](https://github.com/flusio/Webubbub/issues/new) so we can discuss.
+If you have any question or suggestion, feel free [to open a ticket](https://github.com/flusio/Webubbub/issues/new) so we can discuss.
 I’m looking forward for a better community space and to improve contributing documentation.
-More to come later!

 ## Guides and ressources